 yo rn-toolbox:assets --icon <path to your icon>

-You will be asked for the name of your react-native project.
-So copy the name of your project and paste it there.
+You will be asked for the name of your react-native project, just copy and paste the name of your application.

 Congratulation!! you have successfully updated your App Icon from the command line.